 Irritable bowel syndrome

-Some people with IBS experience nighttime stomach pain.
+Some people with irritable bowel syndrome (IBS) experience nighttime abdominal pain.

-An allergy to gluten, a protein in wheat, barley, rye, and spelt, causes inflammation of the small intestine often with cramping and abdominal pain.
+An allergy to gluten, a protein in wheat, barley, rye, and spelt, causes inflammation of the small intestine, often with cramping and abdominal pain.
+Genetic factors probably underlie the allergy.

-Lactose intolerance is a common food intolerance that causes severe stomach cramping and pain.
+Lactose intolerance is a common food intolerance that causes severe abdominal cramping and pain.

 - severe or ongoing pain that does not lessen with over-the-counter medications